 Quality Fire Retardant Foam Made to UK Standards

-Our acoustic wedge tiles conform to stringent fire tests and are suitable for studios, cinema rooms or anywhere acoustic control is required.
+Our acoustic products conform to stringent fire safety requirements and are suitable for studios, cinemas, offices or anywhere else acoustic control is required.
 If you would like to discuss flammability specifications and suitability, please feel free to contact us.

 ISO 9001 Quality

-Our acoustic specialist team work to ISO 9001 quality standards to guarantee only the best acoustic foam leaves our foam factory.
+We work to ISO 9001 quality control standards and guarantee that only the best acoustic products leave our factory.

 Why Choose GB Foam For Your Foam Cut To Size?